 While not the core players, there are other roles within your company that can contribute to content marketing success.
 As always, leveraging what you have at hand will help you stay ahead of the curve.

-Customer advocate: You need a direct line to the problems your customers are facing.
-If your content marketing team doesn’t have direct access to your customers, your content will fail to resonate with them.
-As a brand, your primary content marketing goal is to show that you understand what problems your customers are facing and that you have experience in solving those problems.
+- Customer advocate: As a brand, your primary content marketing goal is to show that you understand what problems your customers are facing and that you have experience in solving those problems.
 Regular conversations with sales teams, project managers, and anyone who is client-facing will help you identify those problems.

-Tech support/developer: When your blog crashes, you can’t figure out how to insert an iframe, or you want to explore interactives, you need someone with the tech knowledge to pull it off.
+- Tech support: When your blog crashes, you can’t figure out how to insert an iframe, or you want to explore interactives, you need someone with the tech knowledge to pull it off.